mohamed-albgal/yarc/src/pages/youth-leaders/person-mcpearson.md

 startDate: 2020-07-09T01:35:21.843Z
 image: src/images/uploads/aseel.jpg
 caption: "Youth Leader "
-bio: seel is a 20-year-old college student attending San Francisco State University.
+bio: Aseel is a 20-year-old college student attending San Francisco State University.
 As a third-year student, Aseel is majoring in Political Science and minoring in Psychology.
 He plans on attending law school when he finishes college.
 Currently, Aseel is an intern for San Francisco’s District 10